Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 Encryption typeEnd-to-endAt-rest

-Provider accessImpossiblePossible
+Provider accessImpossiblePossible if compelled

-Works with any email clientLimitedFull IMAP/SMTP
+Works with any mail clientLimitedFull IMAP/SMTP

 Price€36-48/year€36/year